LSAT Preparation Tips

 - Make a Time Table Set aside a certain number of hours every day or every week to prepare.
 Vary the sections from day to day in order to avoid boredom.

 - Practice Tests Take lots of practice tests.
-Simulate the actual LSAT as far as possible.
+Simulate the actual exam as far as possible.
 Time yourself.
 Pretend it is the actual test and allow yourself to feel the tension.
-This will make you familiar with the real LSAT.
+This will make you familiar with the actual test.
 It will also make you conversant with the instructions for the test so you don't waste any time on the day of the test.

 - Avoid a Burnout Don't try to keep up an intense state of preparation for a long time.
 If you do have lots of time, pace yourself and spread out the work over the available weeks.

-These LSAT preparation tips should help you to prepare well for the LSAT.
-In the end however, no matter how many LSAT preparation tips you read up about, it is the amount of hard work you put into your prep that will give you the results that you want.
+These strategies should help you to prepare well for the examination.
+In the end however, no matter how many tips you read, it is the amount of hard work you put in that will give you the results that you want.